• Mon, July 13, 2026

 While the market fights over pennies on the dashboard, the integrators who will lead in the coming years have already discovered where the real game is decided.

 Brazil ended 2025 with 63,7 GW of installed solar capacity (the second largest source in our electricity matrix), representing 24,5% of the total generated.
 We are the 4th largest solar market in the world.
-And, paradoxically, 2025 was the first year of significant contraction in the sector's recent history: a 29% drop in new installations, with 2026 projected to be the second consecutive year of decline.
+And, paradoxically, 2025 was the first year of significant contraction in the sector's recent history: a 29% drop in new installations, with 2026 projected to be the worst. second consecutive year of decline.

 The market has stopped growing easily.
 For the integrator who doesn't want to compete solely on price, what remains is precisely the asset that has always been there, underutilized: the post-sales relationship.